Featured

 Teaching

-Dr. Lennon has lectured at undergraduate level in the areas of organic synthesis and characterisation and pharmaceutical manufacturing, and at postgraduate level in NMR spectroscopy.
-She is currently the programme leader for the BSc (Hons) in Pharmaceutical Science Year 4.
-She has successfully graduated 3 PhD students from WIT and is currently supervising 5 students at PhD and Masters level.
-Dr. Lennon has also acted as External Examiner for programmes external to WIT.
-She is a committee member of the Science Undergraduate Research Experience (SURE) Network and was Co-Chair of the National SURE conference organising committee in 2021.
-Dr Lennon was the recipient of the WIT 2021 Teaching Excellence Award.
-She received a National Forum Digital Badge in Universal Design for Teaching & Learning in 2022.
+Dr. Lennon has lectured at undergraduate level in the areas of organic synthesis and characterisation, biocatalysis and pharmaceutical manufacturing, and at postgraduate level in NMR spectroscopy.
+She is the programme director for the BSc (Hons) in Pharmaceutical Science and the L9 10 Credit Certificate in Green and Sustainable Pharmaceutical Production.
+Dr. Lennon has also acted as External Examiner for programmes outside of SETU.
+Dr Lennon has a strong interest in research informed teaching and undergraduate research.
+She is Acting Chair (2023) and a committee member of the Science Undergraduate Research Experience (SURE) Network since 2017, and was Co-Chair of the National SURE conference organising committee in 2021 and 2022.
+Dr. Lennon is also a member of the SUREByts early undergraduate video curriculum project.
+Dr. Lennon was the recipient of the WIT 2021 Teaching Excellence Award.
+She completed the National Forum for the Enhancement of Teaching and Learning in Higher Education, Digital Badge in Universal Design for Teaching & Learning in 2021/2022 and the Level 8, 20 credit Certificate in the Management of Occupational Stress and Wellbeing at SETU in 2022/2023.
+Dr. Lennon is committed to embedding Education for Sustainable Development principles and practices within her teaching and research.